Air Fryer Orange Chicken

 Add your cubed chicken breast to a bowl and toss with the soy sauce.
 Set aside to marinate for about 15 minutes.

 Preheat your air fryer to 380 degrees Fahrenheit.
-Toss the chicken with the cornstarch, then toss with the breadcrumbs.
+Toss the chicken with the cornstarch and breadcrumbs.
+Do this at the same time so the breadcrumbs actually stick.

 Add to your air fryer in a single layer.
 Cook for 10-14 minutes, tossing halfway.
 How long you need to cook it for just depends on how thick your chicken breasts were.